3.3.3.1 The Link Between Productivity and Wages

 ● The regulatory burden (3.3.1) can affect productivity.

 Artificial Intelligence (AI) is a recent major development in automation.
-A BBC article, What is AI, how does it work and what can it be used for?, explains that “AI allows computers to learn and solve problems almost like a person.”
-The article draws attention to its economic impact:
+Another BBC article, What is AI, how does it work and what can it be used for?, explains that “AI allows computers to learn and solve problems almost like a person.”
+The article draws attention to how big the impact is likely to be:

 “A report by investment bank Goldman Sachs suggested that AI could replace the equivalent of 300 million full-time jobs across the globe.